marionettejs/backbone.marionette/docs/marionette.region.md

 ### Events raised during `show`:
-A region will raise a few events when showing and closing views:
+A region will raise a few events when showing and destroying views:

 * "before:show" / `onBeforeShow` - Called on the view instance after the view has been rendered, but before its been displayed.
 * "before:show" / `onBeforeShow` - Called on the region instance after the view has been rendered, but before its been displayed.
 * "show" / `onShow` - Called on the view instance when the view has been rendered and displayed.
 * "show" / `onShow` - Called on the region instance when the view has been rendered and displayed.
 * "before:destroy" / `onBeforeDestroy` - Called on the region instance before the view has been destroyed.
-* "close" / `onClose` - Called when the view has been closed.
+* "destroy" / `onDestroy` - Called when the view has been destroyed.

-These events can be used to run code when your region opens and closes views.
+These events can be used to run code when your region opens and destroys views.

 ```js
 MyApp.mainRegion.on("before:show", function(view){